Bird Family of Burke County, North Carolina

 Introduction

-These notes cover the family of Benjamin Bird Sr. of Prince George's County, MD and Burke County, NC.
+These notes cover the family of Benjamin Bird Sr. of Dorchester, MD and Burke County, NC.

 For an online genealogy database which includes these Bird descendants and related families, go to https://willbraffitt.org/roots/.